 You give me cream, I give you cream

-The sun is cool, it's cool and it helps your body and mind if you take it for 10-20 minutes, 3 times a week.
-But if your mother smeared you when you were little so that you slipped on the float, it was for a reason.
+The sun is great, it's cool and it helps your body and mind if you get some sun.
+10-20 minutes, 3 times a weekBut if your mother smeared you with that stuff when you were little so you slipped on the float, it was for a reason.

 SPF refers to protection against UVB rays, but does NOT refer to UVA rays.

-• Yes, 'without putting anything on' you can last 30 minutes before burning, with an SPF30 you would last 30x30 = 900 minutes without burning.
+• Yes, if you can last 30 minutes without sunscreen, with SPF30 you would last 30x30 = 900 minutes without getting burned.

 Myth 3: Natural filters are more environmentally friendly